 What if I want to pay back my pawnbroking loan early?

-A pawnbroking loan can be repaid (settled) at any time and interest is only charged for the amount of time the loan has been outstanding.
-We give you a loan agreement for six months and this can be extended for another six months by paying the interest outstanding at the end of the period.
+A pawnbroking loan can be repaid (settled) at any time and interest is only charged up to the month the loan has been outstanding.
+We give you a loan agreement for six months and this can be extended for another six months* by paying the interest outstanding at the end of the period.

-You can pay off the loan at any time during the six month loan term paying the amount borrowed plus the interest owing up to that point in time.
-Alternatively you can pay off chunks of the amount borrowed (part settle) at any time during the loan term thus reducing the amount of interest payable going forward.
-This can be done as many times as you wish in order to reduce the capital until it is fully paid.
+Alternatively, you can pay off chunks of the amount borrowed (part settle) at any time during the loan term, thus reducing the amount of interest payable going forward.
+This can be done as many times as you wish to reduce the capital until it’s fully paid.

-However you choose to pay the loan, it is this flexibility which makes a pawnbroking loan a very attractive option.
+Whichever way you choose to pay the loan, it’s this flexibility which makes a pawnbroking loan a very attractive option.

 What is a pledge in pawnbroking?

 A ‘pledge’ is the item of value you leave with us as security against your pawnbroking loan.
-For example a watch, a ring, a television or a vehicle.
-We will consider any item of value as a pledge against a pawnbroking loan.
+For example, a watch, a ring, a television, or a vehicle.
+We’ll consider any item of value as a pledge against a pawnbroking loan.

-The idea of a pledge in pawnbroking is that the value of the pledge will be sufficient to cover the loan, interest and any costs outstanding in the event that the loan is not repaid for any reason.
+The idea of a pledge in pawnbroking is that its value will be sufficient to cover the loan, interest and any costs outstanding if the loan is not repaid for any reason.

-Pledges are kept in secure storage facilities until such time as the loan is repaid.
-The nature of the item pledged will determine what storage facility is used.
+Pledges are kept in our secure storage facilities until the loan is repaid.
+The nature of the item pledged will determine which storage facility is used.

 Yes, Maxcroft Pawnbrokers are experts at lending against all manner of cars, vans and vehicles in the London and Essex area.

-We have been lending against cars and vehicles of all kinds for many years and we offer a very quick and efficient service.
-We can tell you how much we are able to lend and if you are happy with the terms, the can give you the cash loan on the spot.
+We’ve been lending against cars and vehicles of all kinds for many years, and we offer a very quick and efficient service.
+We can tell you how much we are able to lend and if you are happy with the terms, we can give you the cash loan on the spot.

-When you pawn your car, it is stored in secure storage facilities until the loan is repaid.
-This is often useful for someone who does not need the use of a car over the period of the loan.
+When you pawn your car, it’s stored in secure storage facilities until the loan is repaid.
+This is often useful if you don’t need the use of a car throughout the loan.

 Can I pawn my watch?

-We are able to offer very generous loans against watches drawing on our expertise acquired over many years valuing the finest watch brands.
-When we assess the value of a watch as a pledge for a pawnbroking loan, we will take into account many factors; The make of the watch, the age, the condition of the watch are all important in its valuation.
-Also if the watch has original box and papers this too will add value.
+We can offer very generous loans against watches drawing on our expertise acquired over many years valuing the finest watch brands.
+When we assess the value of a watch as a pledge for a pawnbroking loan, we will consider many factors including the make of the watch as well as its age and condition.
+Also, if the watch has the original box and papers this too will add value.

-Yes in some circumstances we will lend cash against high quality televisions.
-We will consider the age, the brand, the size and condition of the TV.
+Yes, in some circumstances we’ll lend cash against high-quality televisions.
+We’ll consider the age, brand, size, and condition of the TV.

-Yes we lend against all manner of jewellery whether it be scrap gold or fine pieces.
-We lend against 22ct, 18ct, 14ct, 9ct gold, and also silver and platinum.
-Even if your jewellery is broken or incomplete we are happy to use it as security for a loan.
+Yes, we lend against all manner of jewellery whether it be scrap gold or fine pieces.
+We lend against 22ct, 18ct, 14ct and 9ct gold, as well as platinum.
+Even if your jewellery is broken or incomplete, we’re happy to use it as security for a loan.